-The applications proposed to the Oversight Committee for funding address the following Academic Research Program Priorities: recruitment of outstanding cancer researchers to Texas.
+The applications proposed to the Program Integration Committee for funding address the following Academic Research Program Priorities: recruitment of outstanding cancer researchers to Texas, computational biology and analytic methods, and childhood cancers.

 The summarization of program priorities addressed by the proposed slate of awards is displayed in Table 2 and Attachment 1.

-Table 2:

-Program Priorities Addressed by Grant Recommendations Awards Funding 3 Recruitment of outstanding cancer researchers to Texas \$10,000,000 Some grants awards address more than one program priority and are double counted.
+Table 2: Program Priorities Addressed by Grant Recommendations Program Priorities Funding 8 Recruitment of outstanding cancer researchers to Texas \$29,986,494 1 Computational biology and analytic methods \$4,000,000 2 Childhood cancers \$4,000,000 Some grants awards address more than one program priority and are double counted.